 Read.
 Read everything in the genre in which you want to write, but don't limit yourself.
 Read broadly.
 The best teacher of writing is a good book.

 Write Every Day.
 Even if it's only a few paragraphs, set aside some cracks in time to spoil yourself with the luxury of writing.
 If you write every day and read every day, your own skills will improve constantly.
 As you write and stumble on a scene or ponder some technique to develop character, you'll find the answer in the next book you pick up and read.
-You'll hear yourself constantly say, "Oh, that's how you do that!"
+You'll hear yourself constantly saying, "Oh, that's how you do that!"
 So let me repeat: The best way to learn to write is simply to read.

 Be Persistent.
 Once you're happy with your project, chuck that baby out and keep sending it out there until someone notices.
-Also allow the power of networking to help you: go to conventions, writing conferences, book signings.
+Also, allow the power of networking to help you: go to conventions, writing conferences, book signings.
 Talk to authors, agents, publishers.
 Sometimes this can be the back door into getting your own work noticed.

 So there you have it: read every day, write every day, and persist in your dream.